 The Seamus Hogan Research Prize is an award to honour the memory of Seamus Hogan (1962-2015).
 Seamus was President of the New Zealand Association of Economists when he died, after having served several terms on the Association’s Council.
 Seamus had recently joined the staff of Victoria University of Wellington, and had taught for many years at the University of Canterbury in his native Christchurch.
 He was highly regarded by his colleagues and students for his teaching, research, and support for the profession and the goals of the Association.
 It is because of the time and care he took with his many students that the focus of this prize is student research.
 His obituary can be found in Asymmetric Information, issue 53, August 2015.

 The Seamus Hogan Research Prize is awarded for the best public policy paper written by a student and presented at the annual conference.
-It is for the amount of $1,000.
+It is intended as recognition of emerging/early career researchers.
+The prize is currently $1,000.

 CONDITIONS OF ENTRY